 Many people today deride the Varṇa System as a “caste system” for two main reasons.
 First, the system has indeed degraded into a caste system (e.g. the son of a politician becomes a politician, creating dynastic politics, which today exists everywhere in the world).
 Second, they find the idea of a fourth class (Sudra)—which serves the other three classes—reprehensible because it reminds them of slavery when in fact this class represents employees rather than slaves.

 More than 99% of the global population today is employees—the people who are paid to serve as clerks, accountants, managers, salesmen, housekeepers, artisans, craftsmen, and a wide variety of blue-collar workers in the industrial system.
 Even the intellectuals and academics who are employed by a business, or serve the government’s administration are employees.
 If you are an employer, then you belong to one of the top three classes, but if you are an employee then you belong to the fourth class.
 By that measure, most of the population today is Sudra.

-However, as the number of independent employers has declined, while the population continues to grow, most of employees have also become employers, creating steep hierarchies of organizational structure, in which the ownership and power gradually increases as one rises to higher rungs of the hierarchy, but there is still very limited ability to make independent decisions as a small business owner could and would.
+However, as the number of independent employers has declined, while the population continues to grow, most employees have also become employers, creating steep hierarchies of organizational structure, in which the ownership and power gradually increase as one rises to higher rungs of the hierarchy, but there is still very limited ability to make independent decisions as a small business owner could and would.